gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 ### Upcoming

+- Move color resolve to march shader rather than outputting values (except for debug) -- it makes it hard to blur.
 - Depth / normal aware upscale / blur
 - Improve the connected-ness of the reflections to the ground (see bottom of mirror in spheres example)
 - Fix reflections of non retrieved hits.
 At glancing angles the unrendered background is hit and a color sample is taken (see helmet scene).